Sharma-Prayash/Shopping-Bill/README.md

 # Shopping-Bill
-A simple console based system for generating the shopping bill for a customer.
+A simple console based system in C++ for generating the shopping bill for a customer.